kiparisas12689/Deep-Learning-Task-2/README.md

 ## Overview

-This project contains an original Lithuanian informal-to-formal text rewriting dataset and a CPU-friendly LoRA fine-tuning notebook.
+This project contains an original Lithuanian informal-to-formal text rewriting dataset and fine-tuning workflows for experimenting with different language models.

 The task is: